-For the 2022 and 2021 annual impairment tests, we performed a qualitative impairment assessment for eight and six reporting units, respectively, and performed the quantitative impairment test for two and three reporting units, respectively.
+For the 2023 and 2022 annual impairment tests, we performed a qualitative impairment assessment for seven and eight reporting units, respectively, and performed the quantitative impairment test for three and two reporting units, respectively.
 For the qualitative analysis we took into consideration all the relevant events and circumstances, including financial performance, macroeconomic conditions and entity-specific factors such as client wins and losses.
 Based on this assessment, we have concluded that for each of our reporting units subject to the qualitative assessment, it is not "more likely than not" that its fair value was less than its carrying value; therefore, no additional testing was required.

-The 2022 and 2021 fair values of reporting units for which we performed quantitative impairment tests were estimated using a combination of the income approach, which incorporates the use of the discounted cash flow method, and the market approach, which incorporates the use of earnings and revenue multiples based on market data.
+The 2023 and 2022 fair values of reporting units for which we performed quantitative impairment tests were estimated using a combination of the income approach, which incorporates the use of the discounted cash flow method, and the market approach, which incorporates the use of earnings and revenue multiples based on market data.
 We generally applied an equal weighting to the income and market approaches for our analysis.
 For the income approach, we used projections, which require the use of significant estimates and assumptions specific to the reporting unit as well as those based on general economic conditions.
 Factors specific to each reporting unit include revenue growth, profit margins, terminal value growth rates, capital expenditures projections, assumed tax rates, discount rates and other assumptions deemed reasonable by management.
 For the market approach, we used judgment in identifying the relevant comparable-company market multiples.

 These estimates and assumptions may vary between each reporting unit depending on the facts and circumstances specific to that reporting unit.
 The discount rate for each reporting unit is influenced by general market conditions as well as factors specific to the reporting unit.
-For the 2022 test, the discount rate we used for our reporting units tested ranged between 11.5% and 13.0%, and the terminal value growth rate was 3.0%.
+For the 2023 test, the discount rate we used for our reporting units tested ranged between 13.0% and 15.5%, and the terminal value growth rate ranged between 2.0% and 3.0%.
 The terminal value growth rate represents the expected long-term growth rate for our industry, which incorporates the type of services each reporting unit provides as well as the global economy.
-For the 2022 test, the revenue growth rates for our reporting units used in our analysis were generally between 2.0% and 6.5%.
+For the 2023 test, the revenue growth rates for our reporting units used in our analysis were generally between 1.5% and 9.0%.
 Factors influencing the revenue growth rates include the nature of the services the reporting unit provides for its clients, the geographic locations in which the reporting unit conducts business and the maturity of the reporting unit.
 We believe that the estimates and assumptions we made are reasonable, but they are susceptible to change from period to period.
 Actual results of operations, cash flows and other factors will likely differ from the estimates used in our valuation, and it is possible that differences and changes could be material.
-A deterioration in profitability, adverse market conditions, significant client losses, changes in spending levels of our existing clients or a different economic outlook than currently estimated by management could have a significant impact on the estimated fair value of our reporting units and could result in an impairment charge in the future.
+A deterioration in profitability, adverse market conditions, significant client losses, changes in spending levels of our existing clients or a different economic outlook than currently estimated by management could have a significant impact on the estimated fair value of our reporting units and could result in an impairment charge in the future